cdcarter/NPSP-Extension-Template/README.md

 * Run `cci task run github_release_notes -o publish True -o tag release/1.0 --org dev` to update the release notes for the beta.

 * Create a new Developer Edition org to test beta packages
- 	* Repeat the same process as in Step 1 to configure the org and create a credentials file
-* Install the beta package in the org then run the tests by running `ant -propertyfile PATH/TO/CREDENTIALS runAllTests`

 ## Step 4: Keep going!